What makes a marriage thrive?

 One of the best things you can do to help your marriage thrive is to have good communication.
 A marriage check up can be a good catalyst for communication.
 Medical or business check ups are preventative and diagnostic tools to check the health of a person or company.
 Marriage check ups work the same way.

 Here are 6 tips and 6 questions to help you communicate how things are going in your relationship.
 After reading this, consider setting aside time to discuss your relationship with your spouse.
-You can modify these questions to work for relationships with roommates, too.
-Questions 3 and 4 questions are great questions for any relationship.
+You can modify these questions to work for relationships with roommates and others, too.
+Questions 4 and 5 are great questions for any relationship.

 6 Tips for a Marriage Check Up: